jpcode/Javascript-concepts/types-and-operators/readme.md

 | bit2 | 00000000000000000000000000000101   |
 | result  | 00000000000000000000000000001100   |

+## Exercise

+You have an array that contain several numbers, each number is repeated except 1, Could you find what element is not repeated??

+ Example :
+  [ 2, 3, 3, 2, 4, 5, 4 ], answer should be : 5

 ## Bitwise NOT (~)

 Any digit that is a 1 in the expression becomes a 0 in the result.
 Any digit that is a 0 in the expression becomes a 1 in the result.